alyssahondrade/we-the-new-york-city-squirrels/project_requirements.md

 7. Visualisation - MODULE 14 CHALLENGE - Not Adam, Lakna (pie)
     - Create the `index.html`
+        - Learn how to use bootstrap library to setup the dashboard layout - Alyssa
         - Import JS libraries
         - Link to `.js` and `.css` files
     - JS script source code